 For example, students were learning about cyanosis in class.
 According to a quick Google search: ‘Cyanosis refers to a bluish cast to the skin and mucous membranes…It’s usually caused by low oxygen levels in the red blood cells or problems getting oxygenated blood to your body’.
 So it is recognisable via a bluish tint.
 The class tutors explained that the tint is usually visible on the hands and feet and/or the lips, tongue and gums.
 The following image is of a Google image search for ‘cyanosis’ zoomed out at 50%.
 Anything striking?

-In class, tutors informed students that a bluish tint would be more difficult to recognize in people with dark skin, which is the majority of their patient population.
+In class, tutors informed students that a bluish tint would be more difficult to recognize in people with dark skin, which to be fair is the majority of the patient population in Northern Ghana where I did my fieldwork.
 They also pointed out that a Google image search would not be helpful in generating images of how cyanosis presents in dark skinned people.
-Indeed, the image search above, zoomed out to 50%, came up with only a few presentations of cyanosis in a dark skinned person’s hands and feet and one image of a dark skinned persons lips, tongue or gums.
+Indeed, the image search above, zoomed out to 50%, came up with only a few presentations of cyanosis in a dark skinned person’s hands and feet and one image of a dark skinned person’s lips, tongue or gums.
 (What might appear to be an extreme case on the bottom right is actually artwork.)

 One of the biggest takeaways from the WTMC workshop was that “smart” technologies are sometimes quite dumb.
 Perhaps it comes as no surprise, but Google clearly doesn’t have all information one click away.
 For the medical students in Tamale, this isn’t per se a problem.
 They will come across presentations of cyanosis in dark skinned patients when they enter the clinic.